jaredjennings/jaredjennings.github.io-src/content/thehive4rk-in-it.rst

 .. _`my local BSides conference`: https://www.bsidespgh.com/
 .. _BarSides: https://barsides.com/

-TheHive4rk's Matrix channel was joined by a grand total of: Nabil Adouani.
+On my Matrix server, I spoke with a grand total of: Nabil Adouani.
 Hi Nabil!
 Thanks for joining.
 When you announced on TheHive Discord that TheHive5 was going closed source, you mentioned that not one person outside StrangeBee had contributed any code to TheHive4 over its whole life.
 That cast serious doubt on the size of a potential TheHive4 maintenance community.
-I had to make sure, and in my own way, I did.
+But I didn't want to take your word for it.

 Over 2022, besides Discord getting naggier, GitHub Copilot also kind of blew up, Gitea sprouted a company and was promptly forked as